 Our tutors are a small team of talented professionals with a wide range of skills, education and experience.
 They love what they do, and have a passion for teaching young students.
 They look forward to working with all students who make up the beautiful diversity of New Mexico.
-Some of our tutors speak Spanish.
+We have tutors who speak Spanish, Chinese, and Thai.

 Algebra I & II, Geometry

 David Bushnell was born in Germany and grew up in Idaho and Maine.
 He earned his bachelor’s degree in mathematics from Princeton University and his master’s degree in mathematics from the University of Washington in Seattle, Washington.
 He is retired in California but has family in Albuquerque.
 Before retiring he worked at NASA as a software researcher, mostly looking for new ways to make software more reliable.